 Complex of Guilt

-‘The Complex of Guilt’ derives from the eternal aspiration to the justice and when something goes wrong, the person, who possesses this complex, starts feeling personal guilt for it.
-The complex might also appear due to the sublimation of the certain traumatic events (e.i. witnessing the accident) that took place in the past and which the person wanted to revert, but cannot.
+‘The Complex of Guilt’ derives from the eternal aspiration to justice and when something goes wrong, the person, who possesses this complex, feels personal responsibility for it.
+The complex might also appear due to sublimation of certain traumatic events (e.i. witnessing the accident and not being in position to help) that took place in the past and which the person wanted to revert, but cannot.

-‘The Complex of Guilt’ provokes, undoubtedly, the sufferings and the major inconvenience in the rational vision of the surrounding people and current events.
-It should be liquidated as soon as possible.
-Its complete cure requires the deep psychoanalytical approach with intensive restoration analytical therapy.
+‘The Complex of Guilt’ provokes, undoubtedly, sufferings and the major inconvenience in the rational vision of the surrounding people and current events.
+It should be treated.
+Its complete cure requires the deep psychoanalytical approach with intensive restorative therapy.

 Complex of Incapability to Say “No”

 It is widely believed that the people, who accept the reality with their emotions, rather than with their judgment, tend to possess ‘the Complex of Incapability to Say “No”’.
 Its main indications are the following:

 Incapacity of the analytical judgment of the situation;

 Disturbed optimistic vision of the reality;

 Permanent fear that if the person answers negatively, then the whole world would turn his/her back to him/her;

 Desire to help the others even if there is not such a possibility to do so.